qelectrotech/qelectrotech-doc/source/users/export&print/export_schema.rst

 6. Press **Export** button to create the files.

-QElectroTech creates one file for each folio choosed at the target directory defined.
+QElectroTech creates one file for each folio in the defined target directory.

 .. seealso::